1602/kontroller/README.md

         setTimeout(next, 1000);
     }

-And use as railwayjs does it:
+And use as compoundjs does it:

     // create blank controller
     var Driver = BaseController.constructClass('Driver');